 Blade Tech’s MOLLE LOK straps are probably the most rugged and stable PALS attachments you will find.
 These rigid straps are not flexible, so threading requires lining up the webbing on both pieces of gear, followed by sliding each end of the strap through each item.
 Once pressed down, the ends lock with spring-loaded buttons.
 Additional security can be achieved by threading the provided countersunk screws and washers into the straps once they are closed together.

 MaxPedition TacTie Soft Straps

 Too long, did not read?
-Here's the short and sweet:
+Here's the short and the sweet of it:

-- MOLLE is the U.S. Army's load-carrying system designed for troops.
+- The MOLLE system is the US Army’s load-carrying system, and it is designed for troops.

-- PALS is the physical webbing and specification standards for MOLLE.
+- PALS (Pouch Attachment Ladder System) refers to the physical webbing and specification standards for MOLLE.

 - Nearly all PALS webbing is constructed from ballistic nylon.